timacdonald/json-api/README.md

 [JSON:API docs: Sparse fieldsets](https://jsonapi.org/format/#fetching-sparse-fieldsets)

 Without any work, your response supports sparse fieldsets.
 If you are utilising sparse fieldsets and have some attributes that are expensive to create, it is a good idea to wrap them in a `Closure`.
-Under the hood, we only call the `Closure` if the attribute is to be included in the response.
+Under the hood, we only resolve the `Closure` if the attribute is to be included in the response.

 ```php
 <?php